Connect to a MySQL semi-sync cluster

 Connecting from the Internet to a cluster in a private subnet

-If you are connecting to a cluster in a private subnet from the Internet, you can only use a public IP address (Floating IP).
+If you are connecting to a cluster on a private subnet from the Internet, you can only use a public IP address (Floating IP).
 The private subnet must meet the requirements .
 If the subnet does not meet the requirements, prepare it for a public IP address (Floating IP).

 View the connection address